toolness/all-my-etherpads/README.md

 * There's no easy way to keep track of all your Etherpads, especially across multiple servers.

-* Sometimes an Etherpad server goes down.
+* Sometimes an Etherpad server goes down, which is terrifying.

 * Accessing an Etherpad on a mobile device isn't fun because the site loads very slowly.